Donna’s Dill Pickles

 - If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.

 - If you’re wanting spears, chop cucumbers in half.
 Place flat side down and cut into spears.
 You can also use whole little cukes made for pickling.

 - Mix all seasonings and spices in a bowl with a spout for easy pouring.

-- Place cucumbers in jar.
+- Place cucumbers in jars.
 (Some of the seeds fall to the bottom.)

-- Seal the container and let it sit on your kitchen counter, out of direct sunlight, for three days.
+- Seal the containers and let them sit on your kitchen counter, out of direct sunlight, for three days.
 After three days, place the container in the refrigerator.